gigabooksite/fullscale-opencv-yolo/README.md

 # Solutions:
 - [CalibrateCam](https://github.com/gigabooksite/fullscale-opencv-yolo/wiki/CalibrateCam-How-To) - utility function for getting camera intrinsics and distortion data
-- CourtDetect2 - map a point in a basketball video to the equivalent point/position in a "flat/top-down-view court" image
+- CourtDetect2 - manually map a set of points in a basketball game image to the equivalent point/position in a "flat/top-down-view court" image, and detect mouse location accordingly
 - HSVRangeFinder - utility for finding the optimal HSV range for isolating a specific color
 - ObjectDetectionBasketballGame - simple object detection program that detects player and ball in court
 - ObjectDetectionBasketballGame\TeamClassifiers - contains implementations for associating each player "blob" to one of the two teams